Idlewild (band)

 Idlewild are a Scottish indie rock band formed in Edinburgh in 1995.
 The band's line-up consists of Roddy Woomble (lead vocals), Rod Jones (guitar, backing vocals), Colin Newton (drums), Andrew Mitchell (bass) and Luciano Rossi (keyboards).
 During live performances, the band are joined by former core member Allan Stewart (guitar).
 To date, Idlewild have released ten studio albums.

 Initially, Idlewild's sound was faster and more dissonant than many of their 1990s indie rock contemporaries.
 However, it developed over time from an edgy and angular sound (as heard in their early material—once described by the NME as "the sound of a flight of stairs falling down a flight of stairs") to a sweeping, melodic rock sound as displayed on The Remote Part and Warnings/Promises.

 In 2010, the band entered an indefinite hiatus, but reunited in late 2013 to record their seventh album, Everything Ever Written, released in 2015.
 This was followed by Interview Music in 2019.
-The band released its tenth studio album, Idlewild, on October 3, 2025 to critical acclaim.
+The band released their tenth and latest studio album, Idlewild, on October 3, 2025 to critical acclaim.
 It became the band's highest charting album in over twenty years, reaching number sixteen on the UK Albums Chart.

 History

 Beginnings (1995–1996)

-Idlewild, named after the quiet meeting place in Anne of Green Gables, formed in December 1995 in Edinburgh, Scotland when a 19-year-old Roddy Woomble met drummer Colin Newton at a party.
+Idlewild, named after the quiet meeting place from the 1908 novel Anne of Green Gables, formed in December 1995 in Edinburgh, Scotland when a 19-year-old Roddy Woomble met drummer Colin Newton at a party.
 The two discovered that they had much in common, including similar musical interests and record collections.
 By the end of the night, they had discussed forming a band together.
 On the same night, the two were introduced to guitarist Rod Jones and the three kept in contact afterwards, meeting up to listen to music.
 Soon, the trio began writing songs together, and, in need of a bassist, they brought Phil Scanlon into the fold, due to the fact that he owned a bass.

 Idlewild played their first show on 16 January 1996, at the Subway Club in Edinburgh to a crowd of thirty friends, which led to many more shows around Edinburgh throughout the course of the year.
 In May 1996 the band, now with over twenty songs written, entered Split Level Studios to record.
 The tape of these recordings earned the band many bookings at various venues around Scotland, including Glasgow.
 Local publications that heard the tape reviewed it favourably.

 Phil Scanlon decided to leave the band in February 1997 to concentrate on his studies.
 Since leaving Idlewild, he has become a highly successful chemical engineer and currently resides outside San Francisco.
 Woomble asked Bob Fairfoull to replace the departing bassist.
 Fairfoull had been present at every Idlewild show since the middle of 1996, and had impressed the others with his spoken-word, solo acoustic shows as well as his performances with Edinburgh band, Pussy Hoover.
 Fairfoull's debut with the band took place on 28 February at Glasgow bar, Nice N' Sleazy's.